Souvenir (song): Legacy

-In Record Mirror, critics Alf Martin and Daniela Soave each listed "Souvenir" as one of the 10 best singles of 1981; Smash Hits readers placed it fourth.
-Classic Pop later ranked the single as the 34th-greatest of the 1980s.
-Having gained limited mainstream airplay since its initial chart success, "Souvenir" was mentioned in the IPC Media special 501 Lost Songs as a "classic piece of early '80s melancholy".
-It has nevertheless been featured on numerous 1980s compilation albums, as well as in the BBC drama Ashes to Ashes.
+"Souvenir" has been named as one of the best songs of 1981, and has appeared in rankings such as Classic Pop's "Top 100 Singles of the 80s", Les Inrockuptibles' all-time "1000 Essential Pieces", and Virgin Radio UK's "Top 500 Songs of All-Time" poll.
+Paste identified it as "one of the best synth-pop songs ever written".
+"Souvenir" was featured in the BBC drama Ashes to Ashes.

-Multiple artists have endorsed the track.
-In a 1981 interview with BBC Radio 1, Godley & Creme named OMD's "Souvenir" and "Enola Gay" as two of their favourite singles.
-Upon meeting in 1981, Pet Shop Boys members Neil Tennant and Chris Lowe found common ground in their love of the track.
+Multiple artists have endorsed the song.
+In a 1981 interview with BBC Radio 1, Godley & Creme named OMD's "Souvenir" and "Enola Gay" as two of their favourite singles of recent memory.
+Also that year, Pet Shop Boys founders Neil Tennant and Chris Lowe established a common ground in their love of the track.
 Tennant wrote in 2018, "'Souvenir' is such a beautiful and wistful song with that sparse early Eighties electronic sound.
 I still play it."
+Thompson Twins frontman Tom Bailey named the track as one of his favourites from the 1980s, and declared, "What a melody.
+It's a fantastic piece of work."
+Erasure vocalist Andy Bell said that he is always moved to tears upon hearing the song.

-Neil Hannon of The Divine Comedy professed to "absolutely adore" the single, which he purchased as a child.
+In 2011, Princess Chelsea named "Souvenir" her favourite track.
+Neil Hannon of The Divine Comedy professed to "absolutely adore" the song, having purchased the "Souvenir" single as a child.
 He added, "[It's] probably the single record that I have played most in my life.
 I just kept it on repeat."
 The Charlatans frontman Tim Burgess, who also bought the single, described it as "so atmospheric" and an "absolute classic".

-In 2011, Princess Chelsea named "Souvenir" her favourite song.
-Jonn Penney of Ned's Atomic Dustbin selected it as the one track he would like to be played at his funeral, adding, "I'd want people to have that euphoric feeling that you sometimes get, when you remember something special that happened to you.
+Jonn Penney of Ned's Atomic Dustbin selected "Souvenir" as the one track he would like to be played at his funeral, adding, "I'd want people to have that euphoric feeling that you sometimes get, when you remember something special that happened to you.
 This song somehow captures that for me."
-Erasure vocalist Andy Bell said that he is always moved to tears upon hearing the track, while Arcade Fire orchestrator Owen Pallett, who has arranged string versions of OMD songs, said, "I was working so hard to make the strings sound like a four-pole filter sweep, which is what is the intro of 'Souvenir' is made from.
-That inspired me to... apply it to my own songs."
+Longtime Arcade Fire orchestrator, Owen Pallett, and musician Telekinesis, have cited the track as an inspiration.